lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Configurator/Advanced/Advanced.md

 ### Integrator

 An integrator is very similar to an accumulator.
 It has a single input, n labels and n outputs.
-Based on the selected label or labels, the input value is added to the label value of the inner array, and the output is the final status of the inner array.
+Based on the selected label, the input value is added to the label value of the inner array, and the output is the final status of the inner array.

 ### MultiIntegrator